Six Steps To Make The Transition To Freelancer Easier

 Work for VBOs can be inconsistent at times, which is why you should always plan work for the future.
 Make sure that you dedicate some time every week to client acquisition, and always set up calls and meetings with prospective clients, even when your schedule is full.

 You never know if an existing client will pull out.
 Or, you might have to prune a client – sometimes you have to lose money in the short-term to maximize your earnings in the long run.
+As a freelancer, you have to analyze every action and determine the opportunity cost.
+You might have a gig that's going, but the client doesn't want to pay you very much, the communication could be lacking, or perhaps your contact within the company is just too difficult to deal with.
+While being a freelancer is inevitably going to come with certain challenges, it shouldn't always be that difficult.

 If you’ve got new opportunities coming down the pipeline, then you’ll always have work to do and bill for.